javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

 };
 ```

-Here the function is created and assigned to the variable explicitly, like any other value.
+Here, the function is created and assigned to the variable explicitly, like any other value.
 No matter how the function is defined, it's just a value stored in the variable `sayHi`.

 The meaning of these code samples is the same: "create a function and put it into the variable `sayHi`".